seansfkelley/seansfkelley.github.io/_drafts/oculus-teardown.md

 ![img-12](/assets/oculus-teardown/img-12-3698.jpg)

-TODO: Checkpoint image?

 ### 4. Outer Housing

 The **outer housing** is attached to the front of the headset by a bunch of screws of all sizes.

 The following image shows the location of **2x T4 screws**, **2x small Phillips head screws** and **4x large Phillips head screws**.
-Remove all of these.
+Note that there are two pairs of screws that are very close to each other.
+Remove all eight of these.

 ![img-13](/assets/oculus-teardown/img-13-3673-annotated.jpg)

 There are two more screws here that are not obvious to find.
 The easier of the two is another **1x small Phillips head screw** hiding under the sliding lenses.
-If there isn't enough friction in the system to keep the lenses in place, you might have to hold them apart with your free hand.[^2]
+Hold the lenses apart with your free hand if necessary[^2] and take it out.

 ![img-14](/assets/oculus-teardown/img-14-3674-annotated.jpg)